 5. Affordability and Multiple of Rents Valuations at current rates do not show bubble pricing versus the 2007 market multiples.

-The increase in home prices boosted the amount of home equity for the average homeowner with a mortgage to more than $200,000.
+The increase in home prices boosted the amount of home equity for the average homeowner to more than $173,000.
 This equity growth also has enabled many families to finance home remodeling, such as adding an office or study, further adding value to their home.
-This contributed to a record level of home improvement spending in the last 12 months and a significant increase in annual home price growth.
+This contributed to a record level of home improvement spending in the last 12 months, and a significant increase in annual home price growth.

-We can see in the U.S. foreclosure market report that home equity increases have also reduced the amount of single-family foreclosures & overall foreclosures.
-The estimated 4.25% distressed rate and the moratorium on foreclosures are contributors in keeping supply low by keeping inventory off the market.
-The 600,000 homes that are off the market may continue to see appreciation and increased equity.
-When these foreclosures eventually hit the low supply market in late summer, equity could be higher and many of these distressed homeowners may have enough equity to renegotiate a new loan.
+We can see in the U.S. foreclosure market report, that home equity increases have also reduced the amount of single-family foreclosures & overall foreclosures.
+The fact that home foreclosure starts are up 45% from a year ago, and that the moratorium on foreclosures expired, have been contributors in keeping supply low by keeping inventory off the market.
+The 600,000 homes off the market may continue to see appreciation and increased equity.
+As these foreclosures hit the low supply market through the summer, equity could be higher and many of these distressed homeowners may have enough equity to renegotiate a new loan.
 Any remaining foreclosures hitting the market could be absorbed by eager home buyers, or investors and institutions looking for homes to buy as rentals.

 Housing supply growth begins with lot supply.
-Lot supply decreased as builders paused or slowed land purchases when the pandemic caused a shutdown of economic activity in the U.S. in March 2020.
-According to Zonda’s quarterly index, we now see nationally, available lots have hit an all time low, down 24.2% with San Diego and LA at the bottom.
+According to the International Business Times, recent Government data shows that "new single-family projects fell 4.5 percent and construction started on apartments dropped 13.6 percent."
+According to Zonda’s Lot Supply Index, we now see nationally, available lots have hit an all time low, down 34.8% year-over-year, with San Diego and LA at the bottom.

-Steel rebar prices have increased 64% since the end of Q1 2020.
-Copper prices have increased 68% since the end of Q1 2020.
-North American lumber prices have increased 100% since the end of Q1 2020 causing an additional $25,000-$35,000 on a 2000 to 3000 square foot home.
+Steel rebar prices have increased half a percent and Copper rose 1%.
+North American lumber prices have recently stabilized after a dramatic increase in price, which largely drove up the cost of home construction through 2021.
 As replacement costs rise, lack of land, cost of land, and labor prices increase, home prices will rise on new and existing homes.

 What we are seeing is costs increase on the regulatory level as well, which increases the replacement costs of housing units.
 A recent study from the NAHB found that regulations imposed by all levels of government on new homes account for $93,870, or 23.8%, of the current average sales price ($397,300).
 This increases costs and pushes developers to build more expensive homes and less starter homes.
 Regulatory costs can be absorbed easier on a more expensive property.